prisma/docs/content/200-concepts/050-overview/300-prisma-in-your-stack/01-rest.md

 }
 ```

 You can now implement route controller (e.g. using Express) that use the generated [Prisma Client API](/concepts/components/prisma-client) to perform a database operation when an incoming HTTP request arrives.
-This page only shows few sample code snippets, if you want to run these code snippets, you can use the [REST API example](https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-express).
+This page only shows few sample code snippets; if you want to run these code snippets, you can use a [REST API example](https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-express).

 #### `GET`